 The Morab can be traced back to the 1700s and is a crossbreed between a Shire horse and a New Forest pony.

-The Morab’s name comes from Moravian, meaning from Moravia, which was part of the Austro-Hungarian Empire, where they were originally bred.
+The Morab’s name comes from Moravian, meaning Moravia, part of the Austro-Hungarian Empire, where they were originally bred.

-These warmblood horse breeds are popular in Europe because it is usually gentle enough for women and children to ride yet strong enough for hard labor and used as light draft horses.
+These warmblood horse breeds are popular in Europe because they are usually gentle enough for women and children to ride, yet they are strong enough for hard labor and are used as light draft horses.

 The Morab has high withers and large shoulders but has a slimmer body than other draft breeds like Clydesdale or Percheron.